Teachers who buy classroom supplies with their own money cry foul on Republican tax plan

-Teachers often have to spend their own money to provide students with books, pens and pencils, but they can get a tax deduction of $250 for their expenses — but not under Republican tax legislation.
+Teachers often have to spend their own money to provide students with books, pens and pencils, and can get a tax deduction of $250 for their expenses — but there’s no such break in the Republican tax legislation.

 Both House and Senate tax bills would end the break, and powerful teachers' unions are mobilizing to fight the proposal.